ADLINK/meta-adlink-x86-64bit/README.md

 <br>
 <br>

-**The ADLINK Yocto x86 64-bit BSP supports all of the following products**
+**The ADLINK Yocto x86 64-bit BSP supports all of the following products:**

 |      **Module Type**                  |       **Module Name**                    |
 |:---|:--- |